FastComments/fastcomments-blog/src/content/(8-09-2023) Comment Menu Update.md

 ### In Conclusion

-Thanks to our customers in their patience with rolling out these changes.
+Thanks to our customers with their patience rolling out these changes.
 We hope you continue to love FastComments.

 Cheers!